teramako/AWX.psm/docs/cmdlets/Get-InstanceGroup.md

 # Get-InstanceGroup

 ## SYNOPSIS
-Retrieve InstanceGroups by the ID.
+Retrieve InstanceGroups by the ID(s).

 ## SYNTAX